freifunk-darmstadt/gluon-firmware-selector/README.md

 Gluon Firmware Wizard
 ---

-This Gluon Firmware Wizard lets a user select the right firmware for his device.
+This Gluon Firmware Wizard lets a user select the correct firmware for his device.
 Unlike some other solutions out there, this wizard does not depend on any server-side code.
 Instead, directory listings are used to parse the list of available images.

 A demo is available [here](https://codedust.github.io/gluon-firmware-wizard/).